Gillette, Wyoming: Wyoming Center at the CAM-PLEX

 The Wyoming Center at the CAM-PLEX is a 9,000 seat event center located just outside of Gillette.
 Ground was broken in 2006 and it was completed in 2008.

 It hosts both sporting and community events.
 The center can be divided into 3 rooms by using moveable soundproof walls; which retract if more space is needed for a certain event.
 More walls can further divide the center into 9 rooms.

 The Frontier and Equality Halls (located in the west and middle parts of the center, respectively) are used for various purposes; while the Spirit Hall (located on the east side) is used for ice skating and hockey.
 As stated before, it can be taken down should an event need more space.

-The center currently hosts the National High School Finals Rodeo, amateur wrestling, and the Gillette Mustangs of the CIF.
-The Mustangs use the Equality Hall of the CAM-PLEX for their home games.
-The seating capacity is 4,000 for Mustangs games.
+The center currently hosts the National High School Finals Rodeo, amateur wrestling, and are hosts for the Wyoming Cavalry, of American Indoor Football.
+The Cavalry use the Equality Hall of the CAM-PLEX for their home games.
+The seating capacity is 4,000 for Cavalry games.
+It once hosted the Gillette Mustangs, formerly of Champions Indoor Football.